-Zanda Švēde thrilled audiences in 2018/19, her first season in as a member of the ensemble in Frankfurt, with the title roles in Bizet's Carmen and Handel's Xerxes.
-This season you can hear this Latvian mezzo-soprano in the title roles of a new production of Handel's Orlando and Carmen and Herodias' Page in Barrie Kosky's new Strauss’ Salome, which the corona virus forced to closed after only three performances last season.
-During the 2019/20 season she sang Zenobia (role debut) in Handel's Radamisto, Sonjetka in a new production of Shostakovitch's Lady Macbeth von Mzensk and gave a recital in the Holzfoyer.
-The corona shutdown prevented her from singing the Forester's Wife / Owl (Das schlaue Füchslein / The Cunning Little Vixen) and Friedrich (concert performances of Mignon) in Frankfurt and Carmen at Pittsburgh Opera, a role she has sung at Seattle Opera, the Lyric Opera of Kansas City and Latvian National Opera.
-She studied at the Jāzeps Vītols Latvian Academy of Music in Riga and has appeared at the Lyric Opera of Chicago, North Carolina Opera, Palm Beach Opera and Seattle Opera.
+Zanda Švēde joined the ensemble at Oper Frankfurt in 2018/19, during which she sang the title roles in Carmen and Handel's Xerxes.
+This Latvian mezzo-soprano then added another Handel role to her repertoire, Zenobia in Radamisto, sang Sonjetka in a new production of Shostakovitch's Lady Macbeth von Mzensk, Dryade in Ariadne auf Naxos and gave a recital in the Holzfoyer.
+During the 2021/22 season she can be heard as Herodias (role debut) in Salome, Carmen, Maddalena in Rigoletto, Hippolyta in a new production of Britten's A Midsummer Night’s Dream and Suzuki in a new production of Madama Butterfly.
+She has sung Carmen at Pittsburgh Opera, Seattle Opera, the Lyric Opera of Kansas City and Latvian National Opera.
+She studied at the Jāzeps Vītols Latvian Academy of Music in Riga and has appeared at the Lyric Opera of Chicago, North Carolina Opera and Palm Beach Opera.
 While a member of San Francisco Opera's Merola Opera Program she sang roles including Suzuki (Madama Butterfly), Maddalena (Rigoletto), Tisbe (La Cenerentola) and Lena in the world premiere of Marco Tutino's La Ciociara.
 Zanda Švēde's repertoire includes Endimione (Cavalli's La Calisto), Olga (Eugene Onegin), Grimgerde (Die Walküre) and the lead roles in Massenet's Cléopâtre and Piazzolla's María de Buenos Aires.